-- Students are able to (1) demonstrate an understanding of the historical evolution of core approaches to environmental planning and management; (2) evaluate the impact of economic, social and political processes which shape environmental planning and management practice; (3) apply an understanding of core environmental planning techniques including environmental impact assessment, bioregional planning, community engagement and adaptive management; and (4) develop an environmental management plan for a selected urban or rural location.
+Students are able to (1) demonstrate an understanding of the core approaches to environmental planning and management; (2) evaluate the impact of economic, social, cultural and political processes which shape environmental planning and management practice; (3) apply an understanding of core environmental planning techniques including environmental impact assessment, scenario planning, community engagement and adaptive management; and (4) develop and integrate scenario analysis into environmental decision making for a selected natural resource management topic.

 - Unit Coordinator(s)

 - Dr Natasha Pauli